WinkelZoeker/winkelzoeker-api/README.md

 This project is implemented based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [Hexagonal architecture](https://alistair.cockburn.us/hexagonal-architecture/), whith the following structure:

-* core: core business structures, in this case, the Store and the GeoLocation.
+* **core**: core business structures, in this case, the Store and the GeoLocation.
-* usecases: The use cases implemented by this api, as well the infrasctructure interfaces that should be implemented via adapters.
+* **usecases**: The use cases implemented by this api, as well the infrasctructure interfaces that should be implemented via adapters.
-* adapters: The outer layer, the 'dirtiest' part of the system.
+* **adapters**: The outer layer, the 'dirtiest' part of the system.
 All technology related considerations are addressed here.

 ## Technologies